igrafx/miningkafka/howto.md

 This is an example on how to send  sending data from Kafka with the **iGrafx Connector** to the **Process360 Live Process Mining** platform.

-Make sure LiveConnect is running before running this example.
+Make sure docker compose is started before running this example.

 First of all, create a new iGrafx project within your workgroup.